-Sell Your Mineral Rights in Gonzales County County, TX
+Sell Your Mineral Rights in Gonzales County, TX

-If you own mineral rights in Gonzales County, you're sitting on acreage in the Eagle Ford Shale — one of the most productive tight-oil plays in Texas.
-Activity here has been steady, values vary a lot depending on where your acres sit, and getting a real number matters before you make any decisions.
+If you own mineral rights in Gonzales County, you're sitting on acreage in the Eagle Ford Shale — one of the most productive oil plays in Texas.
+With over 5,400 wells drilled and major operators like EOG Resources and Marathon Oil actively working this county, your rights are worth understanding carefully before you make any decisions.

 ASSET OVERVIEW